hmrc/contact-frontend/README.md

 Contents of *action* and *error* fields is concatenated and placed in the ticket body.

 UI components allowing to use the form are provided by the [play-ui](https://github.com/hmrc/play-ui) library.
-Play UI library contains Twirl template that allows to render "Get help with this page" link in the footer of the standard HMRC page, provided that you use *hmrcGovUkTemplate* template.
+Play UI library contains a Twirl template that allows you to render the "Get help with this page" link in the footer of the standard HMRC page, provided that you use *hmrcGovUkTemplate* template.
 In order to use it, you have add the following changes in the file where you use *hmrcGovUkTemplate*:
 1) Define 'get help form component'
 ```
 @getHelpForm = @{